 There are no eligibility requirements for .com domains, so if your domain name is available, register it and register the .com.au domain later.

-.com domains are open registrations, so it is best to register the corresponding .com domain to the com.au you wish to register.
-Although, it may happen that ASIC or The Office of Fair Trading will not approve your proposed business name, it is a small amount of money to spend to secure a key asset from being registered by another party.
+.com domains are open registrations, so it is best to register the corresponding .com domain , Although, it may happen that ASIC or The Office of Fair Trading will not approve your proposed business name, it is a small amount of money to spend to secure a key asset from being registered by another party.

 After you have registered the .com version of your proposed business name, you need to decide whether you will be incorporating a company or organisation or if you will be simply registering a business name at the Fair Trading Office in your Australian State or Territory.